What is Uninsured Motorist Property Damage Coverage?

 Let's say you're out running your typical Saturday errands when suddenly, the car in the next lane swerves out of control and sideswipes your vehicle.

 You come out without a scratch – but your car isn’t so fortunate.
 There is significant body damage and as it turns out, the driver that hit you doesn’t have insurance.

 Luckily, you have enough uninsured motorist property damage coverage to pick up the tab.
-If you didn’t have enough of this coverage, you might be protected by other policy coverages.
+Uninsured Motorists property damage coverage can be especially valuable if you do not have collision coverage on your vehicle.
 If not, you’d have to pay the repair bill yourself.

 Get a Quote